 Enforcing the rules

 The position of Election Expenses Commissioner was established in 1974 under the Election Expenses Act.
 The title was changed to Commissioner of Canada Elections in 1977, when the Commissioner's powers were expanded to ensure that all the provisions of the Canada Elections Act were observed and applied.
 In 2014, the position of Commissioner of Canada Elections moved to within the office of the Director of Public Prosecutions.

 A History of the Vote in Canada

 For a thorough study of the evolution of the federal electoral process, see A History of the Vote in Canada (Ottawa: Minister of Public Works and Government Services Canada for the Chief Electoral Officer of Canada, 1997).
-Written by a team of historians and academics, this illustrated book (catalogue no. SE3-36-1997E) can be ordered at www.elections.ca by visiting the General Information section.